Some paranoia when traveling can be a healthy thing. Especially when it comes to connecting to WiFi when traveling.

 I’m not trying to be dramatic—just to make the point that you can’t trust a lot of the wifi networks you come across when you travel.
 It leaves your web use too vulnerable to prying eyes.

 So aside from simply not using the web, what’s the alternative?
-VyprVPN is what I use these days when traveling.
+VyprVPN is what I’ve been using when traveling.
 It was highly recommended to me a while back, and after finally taking it for a spin I signed on.

 It’s a combination of software and a web service that encrypts web use from my phone and computer and channels it through a secure connection.
 And while there’s no such thing as perfect security, it does make my web use a lot more secure.